Tuesday, March 21, 2023

 • Chaired by Ms. Jane McCormick, BBC Correspondent, Belfast

-Dr. Vicky Wilkins, Dean, School of Public Affairs, American University
+5:00pm: Close — Dr. Vicky Wilkins, Dean, School of Public Affairs, American University

-5:45-7:00pm: Reception
+5:15-7:00pm: Reception

-This event is free and open to the public.
+This event was free and open to the public.
 If you wish to make a donation to support the Global Irish Studies series of free lectures and seminars, it will be gratefully received.
 Please go to our Giving page to make a tax-free donation or click on the button below: